understanding-gender/understanding-gender.github.io/gender.md

 ## Thinking along a spectrum

 Most real world measurements that we might choose to make about people are likely to fall along a continuous scale.
+For example,
-For example, we don't immediately group people as either *tall* or *short*, we directly assess their height.
+we wouldn't arbitrarily group people classes of either *tall* or *short*, instead we would directly measure their height.
 Based on this we may then choose to use some rule to group them;
 such as -- everyone over 1.8 m is *tall*, everyone below is *short*.
 This may be a useful simplification,